How Do We Engage with Other Disciplines? A Framework to Study Meaningful Interdisciplinary Discourse in Scholarly Publications: Introduction

 \section{Introduction}

 Interdisciplinary research involves the integration of concepts, perspectives, theories, methods, and data from two or more bodies of specialized knowledge to construct creative solutions \cite{NAS2005Interdisciplinary}.
-Meta-analyses of how interdisciplinarity manifests in the scientific literature are therefore essential for understanding the convergence of, and interplay between, different fields.
-This definition highlights knowledge integration as a central component of interdisciplinarity, suggesting that it should be assessed not only in terms of its extent but also the quality with which ideas are meaningfully combined.
+This definition highlights knowledge integration as a central component of interdisciplinarity, suggesting that it should be assessed not only in terms of the amount of knowledge integrated but also how it is combined.
+Meta-analyses which seek to understand the convergence of, and interplay between, different fields should therefore aim to capture the \textit{depth} with which an article engages with the work it cites.

-However, much of the existing meta-analytic work has focused on broad, scalable indicators (e.g., diversity and entropy of citations) ~\cite{porter_is_2009,noorden_interdisciplinary_2015, cassi2017, qun2023} that emphasize the quantity and diversity of knowledge sources, but offer limited insight into how deeply or substantively those sources are integrated.
-For example, an article may cite a broad set of disciplines in its Introduction or Related Work sections without substantively engaging with them, such as by explicitly building on their ideas or using them to inform methodological choices.
-To truly understand the depth of engagement across fields, it is necessary to look beyond traditional measures and assess the role of interdisciplinary citations within the context of the citing work.
+Contrary to this, much of the existing meta-analytic work has focused on broad, scalable indicators (e.g., diversity and entropy of citations) ~\cite{porter_is_2009,noorden_interdisciplinary_2015, cassi2017, qun2023} that emphasize the quantity and diversity of knowledge sources, but offer limited insight into how deeply or substantively those sources are integrated.
+For example, an article may cite a broad set of disciplines in its \textit{Introduction} or \textit{Related Work} sections without explicitly building on the cited work's ideas or using them to inform methodological choices.